------------------ WORK IN PROGRESS ------------------

 Intersections, or parasite numerical interactions may also arise if the flap is adjacent to a fuselage.

-Since flow5 cannot detect these interferences, the analyses will run but will yield spurious results.
+Since flow5 cannot detect these intersections, the analyses will run but will yield spurious results.

 When projects including flapped configurations are imported, flow5 makes the deflections of flapped foils permament so that the existing analyses can be re-used as is.